gustafnk/microservice-websites/index.md

 How do we want to integrate our services?
 [Integrating on data](#data) is safe, but don't allow for economies of scale (the effort is duplicated by each team).
 [Integrating on code](#code) creates the need for release trains, which is costly and hurts agility.
 [Integrating on content](#content) (also known as [transclusion](https://en.wikipedia.org/wiki/Transclusion)) allow the teams to decouple their release cycles, while not duplicating their efforts.

-One declarative server-side transclusion technique is [Edge-Side Includes](#edge-side-includes) (ESI), which is supported by a few CDNs and some caching HTTP reverse proxies.
+One declarative server-side transclusion technique is [Edge Side Includes](#edge-side-includes) (ESI), which is supported by a few CDNs and some caching HTTP reverse proxies.
 ESI is infrastructure heavy, so it might hurt your initial project delivery speed.
 ESI is something that we can easily refactor to later, if wanted.

-Declarative [Client-Side Includes](#client-side-includes) (CSI) allows for better initial project delivery speed than ESI, and together with HTTP/2 the performance is not too bad for many scenarios.
+Declarative [Client Side Includes](#client-side-includes) (CSI) allows for better initial project delivery speed than ESI, and together with HTTP/2 the performance is not too bad for many scenarios.
 However, CSI introduces some challenges with loading service local JavaScript, but that challenges are solvable with [script loaders](#local-scripts).

 Two related CSI libraries are [hinclude and &lt;h-include&gt;](#hinclude-and-h-include).
 The latter is a web components port of the former, with a few added features.
 In summary, &lt;h-include&gt; supports transitive includes, fragment extraction, extension points, and possible lazy loading on scroll, but the drawback is that it only supports IE9/IE10 and up.